 Taking your adventurer to a historical site is one thing, but what if you put together a scavenger hunt for her to provide even more engagement when she is there?

 You can even make up one scavenger hunt that would work for multiple locations.
 Here are some sample clues: find three important dates and events, find two important people, take a picture of an important building, etc.

 Not only will your kiddo be outside learning about history, but also she will be critically thinking about an activity that will keep her there longer.

-If you haven’t noticed, I am all for the longer activities with more engagement.
+If you haven’t noticed, I am all for the longer social studies activities for toddlers that offer more engagement.
 If your kindergartner is focused and content, take advantage of that and go with it.
 Happy sightseeing!